hidwoc/jadu-mart/README.md

 - Back End

-  - Build a Ruby on Rails server with 4 tables (Dishes, Line_Items, Carts, Users)
+  - Build a Ruby on Rails server with 4 tables (Dishes, Line_Items, Baskets, Users)
-  - Dishes will be READ and its stock will be UPDATED via submitting a Cart for order
+  - Dishes will be READ and its stock will be UPDATED via submitting a Basket for order
-  - Line_Items will be CREATED and DESTROYED by adding/removing them from Carts
+  - Line_Items will be CREATED and DESTROYED by adding/removing them from Baskets
-  - Line_Items are instances of a Dish that get added to Carts to account for and decrement a Dish's stock
+  - Line_Items are instances of a Dish that get added to Baskets to account for and decrement a Dish's stock
-  - For MVP, User will consist of an admin who will be able to CREATE, UPDATE, and DESTROY Dishes
+  - For MVP, User will consist of an admin who will be able to CREATE and UPDATE Dishes

 - Front End